ekuvardin/SimpleEditor/Readme.md

   All commands in doc works the same.

-Tests
 There are 3 kind of tests.
 I couldn't covering all code with test + benchmarks(shame on me).
 Then I cover only several special cases:
 1. Unit tests (test/unitTest/).
 2. Intergration test (test/intergrationTest/).
 I think that I cover all available cases + tests on concurrent filling area.
 3. Benchmarks (\Benchmarks\src\main\java).
 I made some benchmarks but hasn't yet finished.
 (Concurrent cases works too log to known problems(described in code TODO)